Edwin Stanton: In popular culture

 Stanton was portrayed by Oscar Apfel in the 1930 film Abraham Lincoln.

 Stanton was portrayed by Edwin Maxwell in the 1936 film The Plainsman.

 Stanton was portrayed by Raymond Brown in the 1939 short Lincoln in the White House.

 Stanton was portrayed by Richard H. Cutting in the 1955 film The Gun That Won the West.

 Stanton was portrayed by Roy Gordon in the 1956 film The Great Locomotive Chase.

 Stanton was portrayed by Harlan Warde in the 1961 Death Valley Days episode "The Stolen City".

 Stanton was portrayed by Bert Freed in the 1974 TV miniseries Lincoln.

 Stanton was portrayed by Robert Middleton in the 1977 film The Lincoln Conspiracy.

 Stanton was portrayed by Richard Dysart in the 1980 TV film The Ordeal of Dr. Mudd.

 Stanton was portrayed by John Rolloff in the 1982 TV miniseries The Blue and the Gray.

 Stanton was portrayed by Jon DeVries in the 1988 TV miniseries Lincoln.

 Stanton was voiced by Fred Gwynne in the 1992 documentary Lincoln.

 Stanton was portrayed by Eddie Jones in the 1998 TV film The Day Lincoln Was Shot.

 Stanton was portrayed by Jesse Bennett in the 1998 Touched by an Angel episode, "Beautiful Dreamer".

 Stanton was portrayed by Kevin Kline in the 2010 film The Conspirator.

 Stanton was portrayed by Bernie Ask in the 2012 TV film Abraham Lincoln vs. Zombies.

 Stanton was played by Bruce McGill in the 2012 film Lincoln.

+Stanton was mentioned in season 2 episode 2 of Hell on Wheels, "Durant, Nebraska."
+At the request of Thomas C. Durant, Stanton signs a pardon for the main character, Cullen Bohannon, saving him from execution.

 Stanton was portrayed by Graham Beckel in the 2013 TV film, Killing Lincoln.

 Stanton was portrayed by Matt Besser in the "Chicago" episode of Drunk History, created by Derek Waters on Comedy Central.

+Stanton was played by British actor Tobias Menzies in the 2024 Apple TV+ miniseries Manhunt.

 Stanton appears in Philip K. Dick's We Can Build You in the form of a self-aware, cybernetic automaton.

 Stanton appears prominently in the alternate history Civil War trilogy by Newt Gingrich and William R. Forstchen.

-Stanton was portrayed by Jeremy Schwartz in the podcast “1865”.
+Stanton was portrayed by Jeremy Schwartz in the podcast 1865.